Shashank-R87/password-generator/Readme.md

 -------------------------------------------------------------------------------------------------------------------------------------------

-When the button is clicked again a window(Log In) will pop up asking for the password.The password entered in the 'Sign Up' window should be entered to view the passwords.
+When the button is clicked again a window(Log In) will pop up asking for the password.The password entered in the 'Sign Up' window should be entered to view the passwords.<br>

 -------------------------------------------------------------------------------------------------------------------------------------------